Algorhythmn/dai-lab-http-infrastructure/README.md

 Since we need to define a static configuration file for Traefik to define the dynamic configuration files for the self-signed certificates, we moved some previously defined command to this file.

-The dynamic config file contains the following to defined the certificates that will be add to the default store of
+The dynamic config file contains the following lines to define the certificates that will be added to the default store of Traefik:
-Traefik:

 ```
 tls: